Community Relations/Crime Prevention

 Elgin has 140 Neighborhood Watch Groups.
 Neighborhood Watch Groups are the eyes and the ears of the community.
 All groups have a Block Captain.
 Block Captains, along with neighbors, are encouraged to become actively involved in crime prevention efforts, as well as the important process of information exchange between neighbors and the police department.
 Block Captains receive periodic newsletters providing crime tips and updates; click here to view issues that were released.

-On the first Tuesday of the odd numbered months at 7:00 p.m., the police department hosts a meeting for Block Captains.
-The meetings are held in the North Community Room, which is located on the first floor of the police department.
+Beginning in 2020, the first Tuesday of the even-numbered months at 7:00 p.m., the police department hosts a meeting for Block Captains.
+The meetings are held in the Training Room, which is located on the second floor of the police department.

 Community Emergency Response Team (CERT)